Guidelines for project websites

 - Don't cause unnecessary resource use (CPU, RAM, disk space).
 Use common sense, but Infra will ultimately decide on a case-by-case basis whether there is unnecessary use.

-- All official project web sites (including their domain names) must be owned by the ASF and hosted on ASF hardware under Infra control.
+- The ASF must own all official project web sites (including their domain names), and you must host them on ASF hardware under Infra control.

 - Web sites must be licensed under Apache License v.2.